crobiny/PHBS_BlockChain_2018/README.md

 Although **stealth addresses** can ensure that the addresses of the recipients change every time, so that the external attackers can not see the address correlation, they can not guarantee the anonymity between the sender and the recipient.
 Therefore, Monero coin proposes a ring signature scheme.

 Ring signatures still need to be mixed with other users'public keys, so they may encounter malicious users to expose their privacy.
 In addition, in 90% of cases, the size of the ring is between 2 and 4, so anonymity is greatly reduced.

-### 3.3 ZCash

-#### 3.3.1 Zero Knowledge Proof and zk-SNARK

-**Zero Knowledge Proof**：The prover can convince the verifier that an assertion is correct without providing any useful information to the verifier。In the design of ZCash, a technique called zk-SNARK was adopted.

-zk-SNARK needs a NP problem as a basic problem.
-It is not feasible to guess the solution of a NP complete problem (NPC problem, hereinafter referred to as NP problem) with a large input by force, but it is faster to verify that a solution is corresponding to NP problem.

-#### 3.3.2 Operating principle of ZCcsh
-The system uses zk-SNARK to construct a decentralized mixing pool.
-Anonymity can be achieved by **mint** and **pour** operations.

-**Mint**： The user writes commitment to a list using a certain amount of `ZCash` to exchange the equivalent `commitment`.
-The commitment must be calculated by a one-time serial number and the user's private key, and it is irreversible.